Foreign guarantors help plug emerging funding gap

 PLUGGING GAPS

-Tunisia's finance ministry said last week the country could issue a U.S.-guaranteed bond totalling $400-500 million, its first international bond since 2007.
+Tunisia's finance ministry said last week the country could issue a U.S.-guaranteed bond totaling $400-500 million, its first international bond since 2007.

 Plans for a conventional Eurobond last year were put on hold after the ousting of President Zine al-Abidine Ben Ali.